 The healthcare sector comprises of doctors, hospital, medical care devices, health insurance, medical equipment and recently growing branches of medical tourism and telemedicine.
-As a result of an increase in the demand in this sector, both the private and public sector have been increasing their investments in the sector resulting in an increase in the service coverage area and also in the improvement in the quality of services.
+As a result of an increase in the demand in this sector, both the private and the public sector have been increasing their investments, resulting in an increase in the service coverage area and also in the improvement in the quality of services.

 India’s competitive advantage lies in its large pool of well-trained medical professionals.
 The cost factor adds to the list of benefits.
-The cost of surgery in India is about one-tenth of that in the USA or Western Europe which makes India an ideal destination for medical tourism.
-India continues to face challenges due to lower healthcare to GDP ratio (which is ~4.5%), although this number has been continuously increasing.
+The cost of surgery in India is about one-tenth of that in the USA or Western Europe, making India an ideal destination for medical tourism.
+India continues to face challenges due to lower healthcare to GDP ratio (4.5%), although this number has been continuously increasing.
 India has witnessed a steady increase in health insurance coverage.
-In the 4 year-period between FY 2013 and FY 2016, insurance coverage witnessed a growth of about ~40%.
+Between FY 2013 and FY 2016, insurance coverage witnessed a growth of about 40%.

 - There is a significant scope for enhancing healthcare services considering that healthcare spending as a percentage of Gross Domestic Product (GDP) is rising in India.

 - With the view to move towards universal healthcare, the government has announced the National Health Protection Scheme (NHPS), which is expected to cover over 500 million Indians and will be the largest of its kind in the world.

 - The government has allocated USD 17.5 billion towards setting up 150,000 health and wellness centres and for the provision of free generic and preventive medicine

 - The healthcare market is expected to increase threefold to ~USD 133.4 billion by 2022.